 Start by roughly chopping 4 large, very ripe tomatoes.
 These babies were picked just a few days ago and were incredibly juicy.
 Tip: store tomatoes on the counter, stem side down to keep them fresher longer.

 You don’t have to be too precise when it comes to chopping the tomatoes – a rough chop should do it.
 Add the tomatoes plus any seeds and juices to a bowl then set aside.

 Next saute 1 large minced shallot plus 4 minced garlic cloves in 1/4 cup extra virgin olive oil for two minutes, then add the tomatoes, 2 Tablespoons chopped fresh basil, and a pinch of sugar.
 The sugar doesn’t make the sauce taste sweet at all – it will just help to balance all the flavors.

-Simmer until the mixture reaches spaghetti sauce consistency – 20ish minutes or so depending on how juicy your tomatoes are, smashing the tomatoes against the side of the pan with a spoon or spatula every so often – then finish with pepper and TONS of salt, plus 2 Tablespoons butter or Earth Balance Vegan Butter (which is what I used so Lincoln could have some.)
+Simmer until the mixture reaches spaghetti sauce consistency – 20ish minutes or so depending on how juicy your tomatoes are, smashing the tomatoes against the side of the pan with a spoon or spatula every so often – then finish with pepper and TONS of salt, plus 2 Tablespoons butter (can use vegan butter.)
 Like I said, I LOVE salt and fresh tomatoes so I added quite a bit!

 Stir in another 2 Tablespoons chopped basil to give the sauce a burst of freshness then toss with cooked spaghetti and serve!